joshhighet/ransomwatch/README.md

 [torproxy](https://github.com/thetanz/gotham) from the [**thetanz/gotham** registry](https://github.com/thetanz/gotham/pkgs/container/gotham%2Ftorproxy) exposes a tor SOCKS5 proxy to the GitHub Action through the use of a [Service Container](https://docs.github.com/en/actions/guides/about-service-containers)

-The GitHub Action runs a sequence of commands with ransomwatch.py every 24 hours at 12PM NZDT, updating this repository with findings and optionally sending a report to ms Teams on new posts.
+The GitHub Action runs a sequence of commands with ransomwatch.py every 24 hours at 12PM NZDT, updating this repository with findings and optionally sending a report to Teams with newly discovered posts.

 ![7B410D65-5B69-4470-ABF5-E31265306293](https://user-images.githubusercontent.com/17993143/130734538-99d8a8ba-7e03-4df3-8360-7e46a676afdd.jpeg)